Dr Amer Sheikh | Private GP

 Genes do matter.
 The Framingham Heart Study showed that you have an increased risk of having high blood pressure only if your parents had high blood pressure before age 55.
 The risk was found to be double if one parent had high blood pressure, and 3 and a half times if both parents had it.

-However, your DNA is not your destiny.
+However, your DNA is not necessarily your destiny.
 First of all, you not only inherit your genes from your parents but also their way of living, especially what you eat.
 Secondly, the expression of your genes and how they affect your body can change with your lifestyle especially your diet.
 What this means is that if you have inherited unfavourable genes, then you will need to change your lifestyle to a greater degree.

 Some women develop high blood pressure during their pregnancy.
 This usually returns to normal up to a few months after giving birth.
 However, about one-third of these women then go on to develop high blood pressure later in life.
 This can be even as soon as 1 year after having their baby.
 The main risk factor for developing high blood pressure after their pregnancy is obesity.